kamil-kw/Rocky_Paperusus_Scissorro/readme.md

 ## 1. UX

-As mention in my first project my ultimate goal is to change my career path and become a full time developer, therefore my second project will be a showing my new aqiured skill which is JavaScript in the real project.
+As mentioned in my first project my ultimate goal is to change my career path and become a full time developer, therefore my second project will be showing my new acquired skill which is JavaScript in the real project.

 As a part of my path of becoming a software developer from zero to hero 😊, I'm presenting a Rock Paperusus Scissorro game.